Implications of the $S_8$ tension for decaying dark matter with warm decay products: Best-fit cosmology and impact on CMB and LSS

-In the top panel of Fig.~\ref{fig:spectra} we compare the residual differences in linear matter power spectrum $P(k)$ with respect to our baseline $\nu\Lambda$CDM model (first column of Tab.~\ref{table:bestfit}), for both the best-fit $\Lambda$DDM scenario (fourth column of Tab.~\ref{table:bestfit}) and a $\nu\Lambda$CDM model with three degenerate massive neutrinos of total mass $M_{\nu}=0.23$ eV (we adjust $\omega_{\rm cdm}= 0.116$ whereas all other parameters are fixed to the baseline $\nu\Lambda$CDM model), which yields $\sigma_8 = 0.76$ and $\Omega_{\rm m} = 0.31$, in agreement with weak lensing data \cite{Heymans:2020gsg}.
+In the top panel of Fig.~\ref{fig:spectra} we compare the residual differences in linear matter power spectrum $P(k)$ with respect to our baseline $\nu\Lambda$CDM model (first column of Tab.~\ref{table:bestfit}), for both the best-fit $\Lambda$DDM scenario (fourth column of Tab.~\ref{table:bestfit}) and a $\nu\Lambda$CDM model with three degenerate massive neutrinos of total mass $M_{\nu}=0.27$ eV (we adjust $\omega_{\rm cdm}= 0.1154$ whereas all other parameters are fixed to the baseline $\nu\Lambda$CDM model), which yields $\sigma_8 \simeq 0.75$ and $\Omega_{\rm m} \simeq 0.31$, in agreement with weak lensing data \cite{Heymans:2020gsg}.
 These scenarios feature two key differences: i) a distinct redshift evolution for the power suppression.
 In the $\Lambda$DDM scenario, it is less significant at higher redshifts, since the abundance of the WDM daughter is smaller; ii) a time-evolving cut-off scale; in the $\Lambda$DDM model, $k_{\rm fs}= \sqrt{3/2} \mathcal{H}(a)/c_g(a)$, while in the $\nu\Lambda$CDM it is obtained by evaluating $k_{\rm fs}$ at the redshift at which neutrinos become non-relativistic \cite{Lesgourgues:2015wza}.
 As a consequence, the CMB power spectra, well constrained by {\em Planck}, are vastly different.
-This is illustrated in Fig.~\ref{fig:spectra} bottom panel, for both the best-fit $\Lambda$DDM scenario and the $\nu\Lambda$CDM model which yield the same $S_8$ value.
+This is illustrated in Fig.~\ref{fig:spectra} bottom panel, for both the best-fit $\Lambda$DDM scenario and the $\nu\Lambda$CDM model which yields the same $S_8$ value.
 The $\nu\Lambda$CDM predicts different early-integrated Sachs-Wolfe effects, as well as different amount of lensing, because of a significant power suppression at $z\sim2-3$, where the CMB lensing kernel peaks \cite{Abazajian:2016yjj}.
-On the other hand, the differences between $\Lambda$CDM and $\Lambda$DDM until $z\sim2$ are very small, explaining why {\em Planck} cannot disentangle between both scenarios.
-Detecting the DDM through its impact on CMB power spectra will be challenging, although CMB lensing measurements accurate at the $\sim1\%$ level could help (e.g. with CMB-S4 \cite{Abazajian:2016yjj}).
-Fortunately, the differences between the growth rate $f\sigma_8$ in $\Lambda$DDM scenario and $\Lambda$CDM (shown in Fig.~\ref{fig:fs8}) at $0\lesssim z\lesssim1$, while below the sensitivity of current experiments measuring, could be measured by upcoming surveys such as Euclid \cite{Amendola:2016saw}, LSST \cite{Mandelbaum:2018ouv}, and DESI \cite{Aghamousa:2016zmz}.
+On the other hand, the differences between $\Lambda$CDM and $\Lambda$DDM until $z\sim2$ are very small, explaining why {\em Planck} cannot disentangle between the two scenarios.
+Detecting the DDM through its impact on CMB power spectra will be challenging, although CMB lensing measurements accurate at the $\sim1\%$ level could help (e.g.~with CMB-S4 \cite{Abazajian:2016yjj}).
+We address the reader to Ref.~\cite{Abellan:2021bpx}, that contains an analysis where a DDM signal is artificially imprinted in a set of mock CMB data, explicitly showing that such a signal -- while being below the sensitivity of current CMB surveys -- would instead be captured by CMB-S4.
+Furthermore, the differences between the growth rate $f\sigma_8$ in $\Lambda$DDM scenario and $\Lambda$CDM (shown in Fig.~\ref{fig:fs8}) at $0\lesssim z\lesssim1$, while below the sensitivity of current experiments measuring, could be measured by upcoming surveys such as Euclid \cite{Amendola:2016saw}, LSST \cite{Mandelbaum:2018ouv}, and DESI \cite{Aghamousa:2016zmz}.